-A frontal lisp is the most common error so we are going to cover it first.
-When a child has a frontal lisp, their tongue protrudes slightly past their teeth.
+A frontal lisp is the most common S error.
+When children have a frontal lisp, their tongue protrudes slightly past their teeth.

-Below is a photo of a of frontal lisp
+Below is a photo of a frontal lisp

-How to know if you are child has a frontal lisp:
+How to know if your child has a frontal lisp:

 Below is a picture of what S should look like.
 The jaw is up and center.
 There is a slight gap between the teeth.
 The tongue is back and behind the teeth.

-Some risk factors that may contribute to a frontal lisp:
+Some factors that may contribute to a frontal lisp:

 If your child has a habit of sucking his or her thumb or keeping his or her mouth open when at rest, this must be addressed.
 Your child will not be successful with saying S until these habits are stopped.

-HOWEVER, you don’t have to wait to practice S until your child learns correct resting posture or stops sucking their thumb.
+HOWEVER, you don’t have to wait to practice S until your child learns correct resting posture or stops thumb sucking.
 Instead, work on both AT THE SAME TIME!
 It may take time, work, and a lot of patience to stop these habits.

-How to know if you are child has a lateral lisp:
+How to know if your child has a lateral lisp:

-When a child has a lateral lisp, it is difficult to see.
+A lateral lisp difficult to see.
 The easiest way to know is by listening.
 During a lateral lisp, air escapes from the sides of the tongue instead of from the tip/front.

 Correcting a lateral lisp can be difficult since it is more abstract.
-Your child can’t see their errors; instead he or she can only hear and feel the errors.
+Your child can’t see his or her errors; instead he or she can only hear and feel the errors.

 For tips on how to teach your child to say S the correct way, please refer to the next section: Teach S.